gromacs/gromacs/docs/user-guide/mdp-options.rst

     nh-chain-length
         (10)
-        The number of chained Nose-Hoover thermostats for velocity Verlet integrators, the leap-frog :term:`md` integrator only supports 1.
+        The number of chained Nose-Hoover thermostats for velocity Verlet integrators, the leap-frog :mdp-value:`md` integrator only supports 1.
 Data for the NH chain variables is not printed to the edr_ file, but can be using the ``GMX_NOSEHOOVER_CHAINS`` environment variable

     tc-grps
         groups to couple to separate temperature baths